 A Letter From the Superintendent:

-Hello and welcome to Wrangell-St. Elias National Park and Preserve's (WRST) website.
-My name is Rick Obernesser and I am the Superintendent at WRST.
+Hello and welcome to the Wrangell-St. Elias National Park and Preserve's website.
+My name is Rick Obernesser and I am the Superintendent here.

-The Alaska Regional Director has written a letter of introduction for Rick.
+The Alaska Regional Director wrote a letter of introduction for Rick in 2011.
 Please click HERE to read her welcome letter.